Krew-io/krew-wiki/docs/home.md

 * `5` `6` `7` - Upgrade your [fire rate](pages/upgrades/firerate.md), [distance](pages/upgrades/distance.md), or [damage](pages/upgrades/damage.md).

 ## Objective
 As with most games of this genre, the main goal is to become #1 on the leaderboard.
-In order to do that, you can either search for [Crabs](/pickups/crabs.md) and [Shells](/pickups/shells.md) on the [Islands](/islands.md) or have to kill other players to gain money to buy better [Ships](/ships.md) to kill more players to gain more money to buy better [Ships](/ships.md).
+In order to do that, you can either search for crabs and shells on the [islands](pages/islands.md) or have to kill other players to gain money to buy better [ships](/ships.md) to kill more players to gain more money to buy better [ships](pages/ships.md).

 But you can't do it alone.
 You will need a krew to provide extra firepower.
 Also, you can use the trader boats to trade lots of goods to gain gold quickly.
 You will be an easy target though so you might need a full krew or fleet to protect you.
-<br><br>

-# Islands

-**Click [here](/islands.md) to go to the islands page**

-In the world of [Krew.io](https://krew.io), there are ten [Islands](/islands.md).
-They are places where ships may dock to upgrade themselves and players to purchase items and goods.
-Note that 8 seconds after a boat arrives at an [Island](/islands.md), they may dock, making them invulnerable.
-During these 8 seconds though, they are vulnerable to any attacks, unlike departing, which takes 5 or 25 seconds instead of 8 seconds and is invulnerable during that 5 or 25 seconds.